A digital nomad is someone who desires the freedom to live and work around the world and uses technology to make this desire a reality.

 Want to live and work on the beach?
 Yes, you can do that.
 Want to make money in the US but live in Bali?
 Get yourself to Bali.
-Fancy a job that lets you travel all over the world and use location arbitrage to live cheaply in foreign countries?
-In 2018, this is totally possible.
+Fancy a career that lets you travel all over the world and use location arbitrage to live cheaply in foreign countries?
+In 2021, this is totally possible.
 There’s one caveat.
 You’ll need skills or an idea that makes money, or you’ll need to be a remote worker for a company.
 Unlike a regular job, you’ll work harder, at least at first, and you don’t get paid if the business doesn’t make money.

 A digital nomad is someone who desires the freedom to work and live anywhere and uses technology to make this desire a reality.

 Everyone has their preferences for the best nomad cities but this is a good place to start.
-Some of the most popular destinations are Barcelona, Bangkok, Medellin, Ubud, Ho Chi Minh City, Chiang Mai, Budapest, Lisbon, Kiev, and Taipei.
+Some of the most popular destinations for remote work are Barcelona, Bangkok, Medellin, Ubud, Ho Chi Minh City, Chiang Mai, Budapest, Lisbon, Kyiv, and Taipei.
 These are some of the best places in the world to live if saving money and having a good lifestyle are important.

-Bangkok, Thailand – An hotspot city for expats with good public transport, plenty of coworking spaces including WeWork, amazing food, friendly people, and a big expat community.
+Bangkok, Thailand – A hotspot city for expats with good public transport, plenty of coworking spaces including WeWork, amazing food, friendly people, and a big expat community.
 Cheap to live, especially if you earn Western wages or have an income in a strong currency.
 Long-term visas can be hard to obtain.

 Chiang Mai, Thailand – More laid back than Bangkok.
 One of the top destinations for nomads and one of the original centers of digital nomadism.
-Great food, coffee, and very cheap living.
+Great food, coffee, and a very low cost of living.

-Taipei, Taiwan – Not really on the radar yet but an up and coming place for digital nomads and long-term expats.
+Taipei, Taiwan – Not really on the radar yet but an up and coming place for nomads and expats.
 Superb public transport.
-Taipei is also coffee heaven, and we digital nomads love that stuff, right?.
-The city has some of the best food in Asia.
+Taipei is also coffee heaven – great for people that spend much of the day in coffee shops.
+Taipei has some of the best food in Asia.
 It’s a bit more expensive than Thailand, for comparison, but worth it.
 And 3-month visas are easy to get.

 Ubud, Indonesia – There’s a well-established nomad base in Bali.
 Could be considered ground zero for the community.
 Hubud is here as well as several other excellent coworking spaces.
 Incredible food.
 Friendly locals.
 Easy, cheap living.

-Plovdiv, Bulgaria – An up and coming location in Eastern Europe that has everyone buzzing because of the low costs and fast internet.
+Plovdiv, Bulgaria – An up and coming location in Eastern Europe that has everyone buzzing because of the low cost of living and fast internet.
 Also check Bansko, a fast-growing hub for digital nomadism.

 Budapest, Hungary – One of the most beautiful cities in the world also happens to be inexpensive and welcoming.
 Fast internet, great European cuisine, ease of access to the rest of Europe.